 Opening up your home

 Opening up your home isn’t easy as I said before.
 It’s important that you and your guests feel comfortable.
 The tips I’ll be sharing will help ensure that you and your guest will feel comfortable.
 Sometimes we forget to think of ourselves when it comes to comfort.
 We’re so worried about how everyone else is feeling and doing that we forget about how we are doing.
+Your house being presentable is one thing, but other factors come into how to be a good host for house guests.

 Before your guests arrive